loltgt/appe/src/appe/docs/_Recipe-Customize-Demo-Cars-to-Dinos.md

 Once the configuration has been modified, create the file with the view, it can be used as model _"[sample-edit.html](https://github.com/loltgt/appe/blob/master/demo/app/views/sample-edit.html)"_ which is closer to the needs.

-For convenience I used a _"rent"_ object grafted into the parent item _"items"_, which pre-existed in the scheme.
+I used a _"rent"_ object grafted into the parent item _"items"_, which pre-existed in the scheme, for convenience.

 The structure of the view is almost identical to the reference model _"edit"_, also in this case the _"rent"_ event is declared as an alias of the function _"[[app.view.action.prototype.prepare|app.view#appviewaction]]"_.